Jiiva: 2003–2008: Debut and breakthrough

 Jiiva made his debut in his father's production (Super Good Films), Aasai Aasaiyai, directed by Ravi Mariya in 2003.
 The film performed averagely at the box office, but critics felt that Jiiva left an impression.

-His second film Thithikudhe (the Tamil remake of Uday Kiran's Telugu movie Manasantha Nuvve) which also released in the same year was also produced by Super Good Films.
+His second film Thithikudhe (the Tamil remake of Uday Kiran's Telugu movie Manasantha Nuvve) which also released in 2003 was also produced by Super Good Films.
 The film opened to mixed reviews but the actor gained appreciation for his good looks and expressive emotions.
 It was his third movie, Ameer's crime thriller, Raam (2005) that was called a 'dream break' for his calling in the film industry.
 The racy screenplay and his role of an eccentric 17-year-old gained positive feedback from audience and critics.
 The movie was screened at the International Film Festival in Goa and later at the Cyprus International Film Festival, where he won the Best Actor award.

 Jiiva next starred in Dishyum (2006), opposite Sandhya of Kaadhal fame.
 "A feel-good movie for youngsters", reviewed various local publications.
 "Jeeva continues from this point and has matured as an actor.
 His acting is impeccable and natural; his emoting, expressions, emotions expressed by looks, body-language – all are perfect," remarked Galatta.
 The same year, he made his debut as an NSG Commando in Malayalam cinema with Major Ravi's film Keerthi Chakra (2006) starring Mohanlal.
 The movie had a great opening and was one of the highest-grossing Malayalam films of the year.
 Jiiva also won the Best Pair Award along with Gopika at Asianet Film Awards.
 "Jeeva the Tamil actor has a more heroic role which he has done with felicity.
 The physical energy he imparts to the role has to be seen to be believed," wrote Sify.
 Later, the movie was dubbed and released in Tamil as Aran.
 His last movie in 2006 was E, where he portrayed the role of a slum dweller, opposite Nayanthara.The film received positive reviews and was a commercial hit.

 The release of Kattradhu Thamizh (2007), which turned out to be a super hit.
 Jiiva had two more releases after that, Rameswaram in 2007 and Thenavattu in 2008.